Azure-Samples/aks-load-testing/README.md

     --location $REGION
 ```

-#### Create a service principal
+#### Create a Service Principal

-Create a service principal within the scope of the new resource group:
+Create a service principal within the scope of the new resource group.

 ```bash
 SUBSCRIPTION_ID=$(az account show --query "id" -o tsv)